 Did you know that nearly 50 percent of people with an eating disorder also struggle with drug and alcohol abuse?
-Research also suggests that 25 percent of people who enter treatment for an eating disorder also have a substance use disorder.
-It’s safe to say that there is a strong link between eating disorders and addiction, but why is this the case?
+Research also suggests 25 percent of people who enter treatment for an eating disorder also have a substance use disorder.
+It’s safe to say there is a strong link between eating disorders and addiction, but why is this the case?

 Connection Between Eating Disorders and Substance Use Disorders